JPeterMugaas/efxc2/README.txt

 fxc2 does not appear to be maintianed and I have encountered quite a few issues using that program.
 I needed a fxc compiler that was open-source and would adiquately fullfill my needs.
-So I decided to make my own modifications to the fxc2 source-code into my own enhnaced program (efxc2).
+So I decided to make my own modifications to the fxc2 source-code including a pull request ( https://github.com/mozilla/fxc2/pull/3 ) into my own enhnaced program (efxc2).

 This program works by using the d3dcompiler_47.dll available included